romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which user role is required to view secret scanning alerts in a GitHub repository?
+Q: Which user role is required to view secret scanning alerts in a GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **Repository administrator**